top of page

 Visitors

-The Crown Green Bowls season runs from around the end of March to September.
-Spondon Bowls Club has a short mat which is put down in the pavilion and this season runs from October to March.
+The Crown Green Bowls season runs from around the end of March to the end of September.
+At Spondon Bowls Club, during the winter months a short mat game can be played within the pavilion during the afternoons.

-We follow the BRITISH CROWN GREEN BOWLING ASSOCIATION rules and protocols as do the leagues.
+We follow the BRITISH CROWN GREEN BOWLING ASSOCIATION rules and the Leagues rules..

-A member who wishes to take part in Leagues, will be required to pay a one-off life membership to the association £15.00, which we arrange for you.
+A member who wishes to take part in League games and cup matches, will be required to pay a one-off life membership to the association £15.00, which we arrange for you.

 further details plus a full guide to the rules please follow the links.